larskuhtz/ChainwebSimulations/Configurations.md

 configurations of a chain graph is the tuple $(\Confs(\Graph), \prec)$, where
 $\Confs(\Graph)$ is the set of states and $\prec$ is the transition relation.

-One important property of this transition system is that transition graph is strongly connected, i.e. each state can be reached from each state.
+One important property of this transition system is that the transition graph is strongly connected, i.e. each state can be reached from each state.
 To see this, note that each reachable configuration is mineable and the configuration
-$\bold{0}$ can be reached from each state.
-(Note that each state can be reached from $\bold{0}$ by definition of $\Confs(\Graph)$.)
-(TODO: provide a proof) We can thus omit the initial configuration from the definition of the transition system.
+$\bold{0}$ can be reached from each state.[^note0] (Note that each state can be reached from $\bold{0}$ by definition of $\Confs(\Graph)$.)
+We can thus omit the initial configuration from the definition of the transition system.

+[^note0]: This is a bold claim that needs to be proven.
+We provide a proof below (based on the automaton of the mining language).
+We could also do a more direct (semantic) proof based on the height differences: each reachable configuration must represent a partial order on the chains (TODO proof) and must thus of a topological sorting. (the converse is not true, TODO proof) By definition the lowest chain in this sorting is mineable.
+Note that this property is obvious for Cuts, due to the absolute height values.
+So, it might be easier to proof certain properties of a Chainweb directly for Cuts.

 Another property is that the degree of the transition graph is bounded by the number of chains $\abs{\Chains}$.
 This follows directly from the definition of
 $mineable$.
-There is exactly one successor configuration for each minable chain.
+There is exactly one successor configuration for each mineable chain.

 We also note that the absolute values of the height differences between chains are bounded by the length of the shortest path between the respective chains in
 $\Graph$.
-For adjacent chains the absolute values are bounded by one.
-In general, the diameter of $\Graph$ bounds all absolute values in the height difference matrix of a configuration.
+For adjacent chains the absolute values are bounded by one, which follows from the definition of $mine$ and $\bold{0}$.
+In general the diameter of
+$\Graph$ is a bound all absolute values in the height difference matrix of a configuration.
 Because $\Graph$ is connected it follows that $\Confs(\Graph)$ is finite.
-We will formalize and proof this property later on.
+We will formalize and prove this property later on.

 ## Labeled Transition Systems

-We can collect additional properties of configurations of a chainweb by labeling the transition system and observing the values of the labels.
+We can collect additional properties of configurations of a Chainweb by labeling the transition system and observing the values of the labels.

-The most straightforward labeling is to label each transition with the respective chain that facilitates this transition: $(\Confs(\Graph), \Chains, \prec^\cdot)$, where $\Confs(Graph)$ again is the set of states, $\Chains$ is that set of labels, and $prec^\cdot$ is the ternary transition relation.
+The most straightforward labeling is to label each transition with the respective chain that facilitates this transition: $(\Confs(\Graph), \Chains, \prec^\cdot)$, where $\Confs(Graph)$ again is the set of states, $\Chains$ is that set of labels, and $\prec^\cdot$ is the ternary transition relation.
-Each run of this labeled transition system records the sequence of mined chains and the (infinit) set of all possible (infinite) runs represents the set of all orders in which chains can be mined.
+Each run of this labeled transition system records the sequence of mined chains and the (infinite) set of all possible (infinite) runs represents the set of all orders in which chains can be mined.

-Other interesting labelings include is sets of minable chains in the source configuration or just the count of mineable chains.
+Other interesting labelings include is sets of mineable chains in the source configuration or just the count of mineable chains.

-We can use those labeled transition systems, for instance, to investigate whether for a given chain graph, all chains are mineable equally often, or whether some chains are minable more often than others.
+We can use those labeled transition systems, for instance, to investigate whether for a given chain graph, all chains are mineable equally often, or whether some chains are mineable more often than others.
 The answer to this question may inform possible strategies for miners or of block rewards in a blockchain based on Chainweb consensus.
-We also like to compute the histogram of the number of minable chains over all configurations.
+We also like to compute the histogram of the number of mineable chains over all configurations.
 We will explorer different ways to measure these properties further down.

 # Language of a Chain Graph